Prachi07sachan/CV-Format/README.md

 # CV-Format-Creation
-This a CV creation using Html and CSS.
+This a CV  format creation using Html and CSS.